 - Incorporate some standing into your day.
 Stand up while taking phone calls, for example.

+Above is the health tips for people who sit all day.
+Hope they help you.
 If you live in Oakland, Alameda or the East Bay and are experiencing aches and pains as a result of sitting too much, consider a visit to Dr. Cynthia Boyd and her team at Symmetry Health Center.
 Dr. Boyd and her team are experts in Chiropractic BioPhysics (CBP), a method of correcting spinal misalignments – vertebrae that have shifted out of position – by remodeling and realigning the spine to restore normal nerve flow.